 Records involving matters in litigation related to this Agreement shall be kept for three (3) years following the termination of litigation, including all appeals.

 Contractor shall work with any Consortium-appointed or retained auditor to provide the information necessary for its independent assessment of Contractor’s compliance with the Agreement.
 Contractor agrees to make internal records, personnel, project control systems and other support information available on a reasonable basis as requested by such auditor on behalf of the Consortium subject to the provisions of Section 6.7 (Inspections).
+At no time will the Consortium have the right to any information relating to Contractor’s profits in providing Services; records or minutes of Contractor’s internal management meetings unrelated to the Project; records relating to Contractor’s employees protected by law from disclosure; Confidential Information relating to Contractor’s suppliers or customers; or legally privileged information.

-Contractor agrees that its financial records shall contain itemized records of all Charges payable by Consortium related to its performance under this Agreement and be available for inspection by the Consortium within four (4) working days of the request by the Consortium, County, State, or federal agencies.
+Contractor agrees that its financial records shall contain itemized records of all Charges payable by Consortium related to its performance under this Agreement and be available for inspection by the Consortium within ten (10) working days of the request by the Consortium, County, State, or federal agencies.
+Unless otherwise required by law, nothing in this Section 6.6.5 shall require Contractor to disclose information regarding the Contractor’s internal costs and overhead.

 Inspections.

-The Deliverables and Services being provided by Contractor and its Subcontractors, if any, pursuant to this Agreement shall be available for inspection and review at any reasonable time by representatives of the Consortium, Counties, State, and federal agencies, who shall, at all reasonable times, have the right to enter Contractor’s facilities, premises or such other places where duties under the Agreement are being provided to inspect, monitor, or otherwise evaluate the Deliverables and Services, subject to Contractor’s reasonable security requirements and upon reasonable notice to Contractor.
+The Deliverables and Services being provided by Contractor and its Subcontractors, if any, pursuant to this Agreement shall be available for inspection and review at any reasonable time by representatives of the Consortium, Counties, State, and federal agencies, who shall, at all reasonable times, have the right to enter Contractor’s business facilities, business premises or such other business locales where duties under the Agreement are being provided to inspect, monitor, or otherwise evaluate the Deliverables and Services, subject to Contractor’s reasonable security requirements and upon reasonable advance written notice to Contractor.
 Contractor and all Subcontractors must provide reasonable access to all facilities and assistance to the Consortium, County, State and federal government authorized representatives.
 All inspections and evaluations shall be performed in such a manner as will not unduly delay work.
 Without in any way limiting the generality of the foregoing, Contractor shall agree that federal, State, County and Consortium representatives shall have access to and the right to examine, audit, inspect and copy all records, documents, billings and other items described in this Section, including without limitation those of any Subcontractor, during the term of this Agreement and during the five (5) year period thereafter.
 During the term of this Agreement, the access to these items will be provided in Sacramento County, California at reasonable times as requested by the Consortium.
 Inspections and audits will be limited solely to environments dedicated to the performance of Services under this Agreement.

 Staff Background Checks.

 Due to the confidential nature of the information and materials which will be accessible to Contractor, Contractor shall perform criminal background checks on Contractor Staff, including Subcontractor Staff, proposed on the Project to the extent permitted by law.
-In addition, Consortium shall conduct reference checks on Contractor Staff proposed to be used on the Project, including all Subcontractors and their personnel, and the Consortium reserves the right in its sole discretion to reject any proposed Staff as a result of information produced by such reference checks or additional sources of information.
+In addition, Contractor shall conduct reference checks on Contractor Staff proposed to be used on the Project, including all Subcontractors and their personnel, and the Consortium reserves the right in its sole discretion to reject any proposed Staff as a result of information produced by such reference checks or additional sources of information.
 All criminal background and reference checks will be conducted in manner consistent with federal and California state law.

 Supplemental Contracts.